exodustx0/aoc-2021/README.md

 I loved today's challenge.
 I'm not trying to be done as fast as possible; rather, I try to learn where I feel that I can do better, to see where I can break free from thinking about problems in the usual chronological order (e.g. rather than mark every bingo board after every call, do the entire call sequence per board), etc. I really enjoy working with Go struct methods, and though I don't have much previous experience with pointers (only through studying certain big C++ projects), I really find that I love working with them and can do so intuitively.

 On the flipside, Go's opinionatedness has really shown it's — in my opinion — ugly side today, specifically in how it "beautifies" math expressions.
-Take this line that I ended up with:
+Take [this line](https://github.com/exodustx0/aoc-2021/blob/8194544ed3/day-4/main.go#L154) that I ended up with (it was cleaned up a bit on day 6):

 ```go
 (*boards)[lastBoard].unmarkedSum()*int((*calls)[lastCall])